eidolonFIRE/gpg_scripts/README.md

 Simple scripts for handling password file encryption / decryption using the popular gpg tool.

 Setup:
- - Make sure you scripts are executable.
+ - Make sure the scripts are executable.
  - $> chmod u+x [file]

 Encrypting: